-A few facts about Augean PLC and the present site
+A few facts about Augean PLC and the existing site

 The company obtained planning permission for hazardous waste landfill in 2006 and subsequently applied to dispose of low-level radioactive waste at the site.
 There were strong protests from local communities, and the county council rejected the plan.
-However, Augean appealed to central government and in 2011 Eric Pickles, the secretary of state, approved the plans.
+However, Augean appealed to central government and in 2011 Eric Pickles, the Secretary of Sstate, approved the plans.

 The company claims that ENRMF is "a nationally important facility for the safe, secure and well-regulated treatment and disposal of wastes that require specialist handling."

 As well as many other types of hazardous waste, ENRMF is allowed to bury Hazardous and Non-Hazardous Low-Level Radioactive Waste and Naturally Occurring Radioactive Material.
 This waste comes from the Nuclear, Oil and Gas Industries, and from the Defence, Clinical, Mineral Extraction and Construction sectors, etc. www.augeanplc.com/waste-types/